 We have celebrated the centenary of the birth of John Fitzgerald Kennedy.
 Like John Stuart Mill, a politician, like Ovid, there was a touch of the poet about him.
-His perspective was a progressive and a moderate, political, philosophy, his speeches, spoken, proof, if ever needed, that a leader could go beyond the description of President Harry Truman, that, ” we campaign in poetry, govern in prose.”
+His political, philosophical approach, was a progressive, perspective also.
+An idealist and a realist.
+And his speeches, spoken, proof, if ever needed, that a leader could go beyond the description of President Harry Truman, that, ” we campaign in poetry, govern in prose.”

 This was a man who was a war hero and a writer who won the Pulitzer Prize.
 His book, Profiles In Courage, a testimony to both.
 His was a love for the arts that was not high brow or forced, he was more at home humming a tune from the musical, Camelot, which he loved, than claiming he was an expert on culture, which he was not.
 Culture needs more than expertise, it needs examples and it needs inspiration, he, this president, for the culture of the day and our political culture yet, was an example that inspires.